It’s true that PCOS and pregnancy aren’t exactly the best of friends.

 While PCOS pregnancy success rates are difficult to judge because women’s circumstances and treatments vary so widely, it’s clear that most women with PCOS will be able to have a baby if they wish to, particularly with some form of treatment.

 For example, medical research has shown that women treated with clomiphene or gonadotrophins have a 70% chance of a successful pregnancy.

 Does getting pregnant with PCOS have any risks?

-The plain truth is that, unfortunately, PCOS does come with an increased risk of complications during pregnancy.
-These include:
+The plain truth is that, unfortunately, PCOS and pregnancy do come with an increased risk of complications.

 You may also be more likely to need a cesarean delivery (C-section) when you give birth.

 Can you have a healthy baby with PCOS?